GLOBALG.A.P. IFA Certification & Compliance Consulting Services

 -

-IFA v6 Implementation System & SOP Design for Farms and Packhouses
+GLOBALG.A.P.
+IFA Implementation System & SOP Design for Farms and Packhouses

 Objective & Challenges